stakater/mto-hands-on/INSTALL.md

 Install MTO from OperatorHub.
 Search for `Multi Tenant Operator` in OperatorHub and install the operator by following the instructions.

+Please refer to this link for more details - https://docs.stakater.com/mto/latest/tutorials/installation.html

 Once MTO is installed, search for the CR `IntegrationConfig` and enable the Console and Showback to true:

 ```yaml